ailswan/ailswan.github.io/_essays/basic- Q&A.md

 Read-write separation is commonly implemented using proxy servers.
 The proxy server receives read and write requests from the application layer and decides which server to forward them to.

 ---

+# Extra questions

+### **144. Basic Features**

+## 1. Concurrency
+Concurrency refers to the ability of multiple programs to run simultaneously within a certain period, while parallelism implies the execution of multiple instructions at the same moment.

+Parallelism requires hardware support, such as multiple pipelines, multi-core processors, or distributed computing systems.

+Operating systems enable concurrent execution of programs by introducing processes and threads.

+## 2. Sharing
+Sharing implies that resources in the system can be utilized by multiple concurrent processes.

+There are two sharing modes: mutual exclusion and simultaneous sharing.

+Mutual exclusion involves critical resources, like printers, where only one process is allowed access at any given time.
+Synchronization mechanisms are employed to achieve mutually exclusive access.

+## 3. Virtualization
+Virtualization technology transforms a physical entity into multiple logical entities.

+There are mainly two virtualization techniques: time-multiplexing (time-sharing) and space-multiplexing (space-sharing).

+Time-multiplexing allows multiple processes to concurrently execute on the same processor by giving each process a time slice.
+This enables quick switching between processes.

+Virtual memory utilizes space-multiplexing, abstracting physical memory into address spaces.
+Each process has its own address space, and pages of the address space are mapped to physical memory.
+Not all pages need to reside in physical memory, and when a page not in physical memory is accessed, a page replacement algorithm is executed to bring that page into memory.

+## 4. Asynchrony
+Asynchrony means that a process does not complete all at once but progresses intermittently at an unpredictable pace.

+---

+### **145. Deadlock Necessary Conditions**

+1. **Mutual Exclusion**
+   - Each resource is either already allocated to a process or available.

+2. **Hold and Wait**
+   - A process holding resources can request additional resources.

+3. **No Preemption**
+   - Resources allocated to a process cannot be forcefully taken away; they can only be released explicitly by the process holding them.

+4. **Circular Wait**
+   - Two or more processes form a circular chain, with each process waiting for the next one to release resources.

+### **146. Deadlock Avoidance**

+Preventing deadlock during program execution.

+1. **Safe State**
+   - Example: Consider the state shown in figure 'a' with columns representing 'Has' (resources held), 'Max' (maximum resources needed), and 'Free' (available resources).
+Starting from figure 'a', allocate all resources needed by process B (figure 'b'), release B, making 'Free' 5 (figure 'c').
+Repeat for processes C and A, ensuring each process can complete successfully.
+Thus, the state shown in figure 'a' is considered safe.

+   **Definition:** A state is safe if no deadlock occurs, and even if all processes suddenly request their maximum resources, there exists a scheduling sequence that allows each process to finish.

+   Safety state detection is similar to deadlock detection, as a safe state must not lead to a deadlock.
+The Banker's algorithm, presented next, is similar to deadlock detection and serves as a reference.

+2. **Banker's Algorithm for a Single Resource**
+   - An algorithm used by a small-town banker who promised loan amounts to clients.
+The goal is to determine if fulfilling a request would lead to an unsafe state; if yes, the request is denied.

+3. **Banker's Algorithm for Multiple Resources**
+   - The figure displays five processes and four resources.
+Left matrix indicates allocated resources, right matrix indicates needed resources.
+'E', 'P', and 'A' on the right represent total, allocated, and available resources, respectively (as vectors).

+   Safety state check algorithm:
+   - Look for a row in the right matrix less than or equal to vector 'A'.
+If none is found, the system is entering a deadlock; the state is unsafe.
+   - If found, mark the process as terminated, and add its allocated resources to 'A'.
+   - Repeat the above steps until all processes are marked as terminated; the state is then considered safe.

+   If a state is not safe, requests leading to that state should be rejected.

+---

+### **147. MySQL Storage Engines**

+### InnoDB

+InnoDB is the default transactional storage engine for MySQL.
+Other storage engines are considered only when features unsupported by InnoDB are required.

+- Implements four standard isolation levels, with the default being Repeatable Read.
+Under Repeatable Read, it uses Multi-Version Concurrency Control (MVCC) and Next-Key Locking to prevent phantom reads.

+- The primary index is a clustered index, storing data in the index, avoiding direct disk reads, thereby significantly improving query performance.

+- InnoDB incorporates various optimizations, including predictable reads when fetching data from disk, automatically created adaptive hash indexes for faster reads, and an insert buffer to speed up insertion operations.

+- Supports true online hot backups.
+Unlike other storage engines that do not support online hot backups, achieving a consistent view requires stopping write operations on all tables, which, in a mixed read-write scenario, may mean stopping reads as well.

+### MyISAM

+MyISAM is known for its simplicity, storing data in a compact format.
+It is suitable for read-only data, small tables, or scenarios tolerant of repair operations.

+- Offers a range of features, including compressed tables and spatial data indexes.

+- Lacks transaction support.

+- Does not support row-level locks; only table-level locks are available.
+Reads acquire shared locks on all required tables, and writes acquire exclusive locks on tables.
+However, concurrent inserts (CONCURRENT INSERT) are allowed while reading is in progress.

+- Allows manual or automatic execution of check and repair operations.
+Unlike transaction recovery or crash recovery, these operations may result in some data loss and are notably slow.

+- When the DELAY_KEY_WRITE option is specified, index modifications are buffered in memory rather than immediately written to disk after each modification.
+While this significantly improves write performance, it may lead to index corruption in the event of a database or host crash, requiring repair operations.

+### Comparison

+- **Transaction Support:**
+  - InnoDB is transactional, supporting Commit and Rollback statements.
+  - MyISAM lacks transaction support.

+- **Concurrency:**
+  - MyISAM supports only table-level locks.
+  - InnoDB supports both table-level and row-level locks.

+- **Foreign Key Support:**
+  - InnoDB supports foreign keys.
+  - MyISAM does not support foreign keys.

+- **Backup:**
+  - InnoDB supports online hot backups.
+  - MyISAM does not have built-in support for online hot backups.

+- **Crash Recovery:**
+  - MyISAM has a higher probability of data corruption and slower recovery after a crash compared to InnoDB.

+- **Other Features:**
+  - MyISAM supports compressed tables and spatial data indexes.